marmelab/coPostgresQuery/README.md

 })({ limit, offset, filters, sort, sortDir });
 ```

-Creates a query to select one entity.
+Creates a query to select one row.

 #### Configuration